rytilahti/python-miio/docs/vacuum.rst

 There are two ways to install install sound packs:

-1. Install by using self-hosting server, where you just need to point
+1. Install by using self-hosting server, where you just need to point the sound pack you want to install.

 ::